4. User installed software

 Additional commands to interact with the container are shell and exec.
 Please see the SingularityCE User Guide for in-depth command reference.

 Sometimes people need to compile specific versions of applications from source.
-This is done according to the specific software instructions and using cluster’s existing modules.
+This is done according to your specific software instructions plus using cluster’s existing modules.

 Attention

-Steps below explain the basic setup specific to the cluster.
+Steps below explain the basic steps specific to compile software that are specific to the cluster.

 1. Get an interactive node